opendatakosovo/border-wait/README.md

 * [MongoDB & Pymongo](https://www.mongodb.com/) - Nosql open-source databse & Pymongo a python distribution that contains tools for working with MongoDB.

 ### Initial Setup
-Ubuntu packages:

-These packages are currently not updated and may not work on Ubuntu 16.04 or later versions.
+**NOTE!!!** These packages are currently not updated and may not work on Ubuntu 16.04 or later versions.

 Import the GPG key used to sign Scrapy packages into APT keyring:
 ```